Income Tax Refund Delivery

 If only a portion of your refund is being requested in savings bonds or you wish to split a refund, you must use Form 8888, Direct Deposit of Refund to More Than One Account.

 You can check the status of a refund four weeks after the date of filing a paper return, or 72 hours after filing an electronic return.
 Both automated systems require you to enter your Social Security number, filing status and exact whole dollar amount of your refund shown on the return.
 If you do not receive your refund within 28 days from the original IRS mailing date shown on Where’s My Refund, you can initiate a refund trace online.
+The IRS has recently released an update to the IRS2Go app.

 Several factors could change the amount of a tax refund: